mallelaindira/Lab4/README.md

 ## Usage

-You can run this code to simulate student data and build a linear regression model for predicting final grades based on various factors.
-Make sure to have the necessary dependencies installed and follow the instructions in the code comments.
+We can run this code to simulate student data and build a linear regression model for predicting final grades based on various factors.

-## License

-This project is licensed under the [MIT License](LICENSE).